gramineproject/gramine/Documentation/building.rst

 Additional build options
 ^^^^^^^^^^^^^^^^^^^^^^^^

-- To create a debug build, run :command:`make DEBUG=1` and :command:`meson
+- To create a debug build, run :command:`meson --buildtype=debug`.
-  --buildtype=debug`.
 This adds debug symbols in all Gramine components, builds them without optimizations, and enables detailed debug logs in Gramine.

   .. warning::
      Debug builds are not suitable for production.

-- To create a debug build that does not disable optimizations, run :command:`make DEBUGOPT=1` and :command:`meson --buildtype=debugoptimized`.
+- To create a debug build that does not disable optimizations, run :command:`meson --buildtype=debugoptimized`.

   .. warning::
      Debug builds are not suitable for production.